-In the July 2007 ediPMNetwork_Jul2007tion of PM Network magazine, the cover story is titled “Small Projects, Big Results”.
+In the July 2007 edition of PM Network magazine, the cover story is titled “Small Projects, Big Results”.
 It speaks to the importance of doing sufficient planning even on small projects.
 I personally use a 4 tier category framework in which I apply various levels of rigor, which I wrote about here.

 My only point of contention is regarding communication.
 Communication management seems to be taken as an implicit assumption by both Olivares and Toledo in their described approaches.
 Personally, I made a breakthrough on my small projects when I stopped taking communications for granted.
 That happened after I listened to The PM Podcast Episode 64 with Margaret Meloni as the interview guest.
 (That is an awesome episode, I recommend it highly) Since then, I have included a short communications plan in my small project plan template.
 It is a short, simple table that has fields for ‘communication activity’, ‘timing/frequency’, ‘responsible’, and ‘stakeholders’.
 It normally has 2 lines on it, one for a weekly status report, and a project closure report distribution where ‘timing/frequency’ = upon project completion.